DavidMorano/system/src/games/README.txt

-Games (or other miscelleous play things)
+GAMES (or other miscelleous play things)

 Real games will have already been made into real programs and have their own directories.